pivotalexperimental/jasmine-webos/guide.html.markdown

 ### Mojo-independent Code

 For any code that does not make any Palm Mojo API calls, writing your specs is straightforward.
 Write your specs according to the [Jasmine User's Guide]().
-The [sample app]() has more specific examples.
+The Sample Application (coming soon) has examples.

 ### Mojo Dependent Code

 Any code that is dependent on Mojo has some limitations.
 You can test Scene Assistants, but with a few key limitations.
 Jasmine webOS includes a Fake Mojo Depot for testing interactions with storage and a Mock Ajax implementation for testing making calls to remote servers.

-You can find examples of each in the [Sample Application]() (coming soon).
+You can find examples of each in the Sample Application (coming soon).

 ### Add Spec Files to `sources.json`